On this page

 A valid email address. randomFamilyName Hfluaklab151

-A valid last name. randomGivenName Runscope300
+A valid family name. randomGivenName Runscope300

 A valid first name. randomUsername Runscope300Hfluaklab151@example.com

-A valid user name. randomUsernameCaps RUNSCOPE300HFLUAKLAB151@example.com
+A valid username. randomUsernameCaps RUNSCOPE300HFLUAKLAB151@example.com

-The random user name in all caps to test case sensitivity.
+The random username in all caps to test case sensitivity.
 UserIdThatDoesNotExist 010101001010101011001010101011

 Click Save.

-Running Okta SPEC tests against your SCIM server
+Run Okta SPEC tests against your SCIM server

 Click View Progress in the Recent Test Runs section.

-Variable Name Example Value Notes ISVUserid 29cb3ed0-b0da-498a-ba0c-f146f15a65d5
+Variable name Example value Notes ISVUserid 29cb3ed0-b0da-498a-ba0c-f146f15a65d5

 The first UUID returned from a GET request to your /Users